agriculturegovau/agds-next/.changeset/polite-books-accept.md

 '@ag.ds-next/react': patch
 ---

-Fix DatePicker scrolling to the top of the page on first open.
+date-picker: Fix DatePicker scrolling to the top of the page on first open.